Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-producer/README.md

 # Producer for the Quick Start App

-This folder contains the Gradle project of the Kafka native producer used for the _Quick Start_ App.
-See the [Quick Start](../../README.md#quick-start-set-up-in-5-minutes) section for more details.
+This folder contains the Gradle project of the Kafka native producer used to publish simulated market events for the [_Quick Start_](../../README.md#quick-start-set-up-in-5-minutes) App.

 To build the producer: